Whether you are a Petzl or a Knog user, Run4It has got you covered to make sure you can see and be seen on the road and trails during your night runs.

 - Range: up to 65 meters (max power mode)

-- 86g - Rechargeable or 3 AAA included (2h on high, up to 120h on low brightness)
+- Battery life: Rechargeable or three AAAs included (two hours on high, up to 120 hours on low)

 The Petzl Tikka is not the most powerful in the range but very adequate for most environments in the UK.
-The beam length of 60m will be sufficient for most runners and it has some really nice features for a basic head torch: can be adapted into Petzl’s Noctilight system to turn into a lantern if you are camping, a phosphorescent reflector, emergency beacon and a built-in whistle.
-Very functional model.
+The beam length of 60 metres will be sufficient for most runners and it has some really nice features for a basic head torch.

 Best for runs in dark conditions and on technical terrain